 New York City has so many great neighborhoods, all with their own amazing vibe, so how do you choose where to stay?
 If it is the first time you visit the city, and you are there for less than a week, we would recommend that you stay in Manhattan, but if you have visited New York City before, you might find Brooklyn more interesting.
 Here is our personal, highly subjective opinion on the best places to stay in the city:

 Lower East Side and East Village

-This part of town is probably the hippest place you can stay on Manhattan right now.
+This part of town is probably the hippest place you can stay in Manhattan right now.
 East Village is more touristy than Lower East Side, but both areas still have this very local feel, and the restaurants and bars are generally both nicer and more affordable than in most other parts of Manhattan.

-SoHo and Greenwich Village
+Greenwich Village/West Village

-While Lower East Side and East Village still appears a little rough on the edges, Greenwich Village is a very neat and manicured neighborhood, complete with tree-lined streets and beautiful Carrie Bradshaw houses.
+While Lower East Side and East Village still appear a little rough on the edges, Greenwich Village is a very neat and manicured neighborhood, complete with tree-lined streets and beautiful Carrie Bradshaw houses.
 The dining opportunities are plenty and there is also a good selection of nice bars in the area.

 Chelsea and Meatpacking District

 Meatpacking District and the western part of Chelsea used to be industrial areas, but they haveve gone through a major overhaul and today both areas appear very vibrant and urban.
 For Europeans and tourists (and European tourists) Meatpacking District is the nightlife hotspot in New York City, and this is where you will find all the fancy nightclubs with VIP tables, celebrity appearances and strict dress codes.
 Hotels in Meatpacking District are expensive, but if you plan on doing a lot of clubbing in the area, it might be worth the money, as you will save on taxi bills.